 Pinnacles Beach, Ben Boyd National Park

-Crystal clear water, pristine white sand and interesting rock formations make this one of the most interesting beaches on this list.
-It’s great for summer time swims or year round visits to see the Pinnacles themselves.
+One of the most remarkable southern NSW beaches is home to crystal clear water, pristine white sand and interesting rock formations, making this one of the most interesting beaches on this list.

 Over to you!